 Reduce the oil to 150 ml and fry the chopped gizzard.

-The gizzard would be somewhat dark-brown when it is properly fried.
+The gizzard would be dark-brown when it is properly fried.

 Once the tomato is properly fried, you are almost done with making gizdodo.
 Add one seasoning cube to it and salt to taste.